Friday

 There was another pause.
 Just the sound of their footsteps and the breeze shifting the trees.

-Elliott asked softly, “When was the last time someone served you?”
+Elliot asked softly, “When was the last time someone served you?”

 Jill didn’t answer right away.